On classification of continuous first order theories

-In \cite{K-Baire}, we studied the relationship between $OP/IP/SOP$ in classical logic and subclasses of Baire-1 functions, and showed the correspondence between Shelah's theorem and the Eberlein--\v{S}mulian Theorem (cf. Fact~\ref{ES theorem} below).
-The present paper generalizes the results of \cite{K-Baire} on a new approach to Shelah classification theory to the continuous first order logic \cite{BBHU}.
-This approach is based on the fact that the study of the model-theoretic properties of formulas in `models' instead of only these properties in `theories' develops a sharper stability theory and establishes important links between model theory and other areas of mathematics.
-We search to find an answer to the question of whether there is a Shelah's theorem {\em for continuous logic} by exploring the exact position of `continuous' model theoretic properties in the world of function spaces.
+In \cite{K-Baire}, we studied the relationship between $OP$, $IP$, and $SOP$ in classical logic and subclasses of Baire-1 functions, demonstrating the correspondence between Shelah's theorem and the Eberlein--\v{S}mulian Theorem (cf. Fact~\ref{ES theorem} below).
+The present paper extends the results of \cite{K-Baire} by introducing a new approach to Shelah's classification theory in the context of continuous first-order logic \cite{BBHU}.

+This approach is grounded in the observation that studying the model-theoretic properties of formulas in {\em models}—rather than focusing solely on these properties in {\em theories}—yields a more refined stability theory and establishes significant connections between model theory and other areas of mathematics.

+We aim to address the question of whether a version of Shelah's theorem exists for *continuous logic* by investigating the precise placement of continuous model-theoretic properties within the framework of function spaces.
 However, while answering this question is one of our objectives, understanding the relationship between model theory and function spaces remains our primary goal, with the former being a natural consequence of the latter.

-Continuous logic \cite{BBHU, BU} is a generalization of the usual first order logic to study analysis structures such as metric spaces, measure algebra and Banach spaces, including Banach lattice and $C^*$-algebra, etc. There are several other good alternatives of usual first order logic, such as {\em Henson's logic} \cite{H, HI} and the setting of {\em compact abstract theories} \cite{B-cat}, to study metric structures, but continuous logic has many advantages over them.
-Although this logic is appropriate for structures from functional analysis, it is {\em almost}\footnote{See Section~\ref{discussion} for some non-parallelism.} strikingly parallel to the usual first order logic and preserves many of desirable characteristics of first order model theory, e.g., compactness theorem, L\"{o}wenheim--Skolem theorems, omitting type theorem, and fundamental results of stability theory.
-As we will see in the present paper, it provides a natural setting for classification theory, in the sense of \cite{Shelah}.
+Continuous logic \cite{BBHU, BU} is a generalization of standard first-order logic designed to study analytic structures such as metric spaces, measure algebras, and Banach spaces, including Banach lattices and $C^*$-algebras, among others.
+While there are several other alternatives to standard first-order logic for studying metric structures, continuous logic offers many advantages over these alternatives.

+Although this logic is particularly suited to structures arising from functional analysis, it is {\em almost}\footnote{See Section~\ref{discussion} for some non-parallelisms.} strikingly parallel to standard first-order logic.
+Moreover, it retains many desirable characteristics of first-order model theory, such as the compactness theorem, the L\"{o}wenheim--Skolem theorems, the omitting types theorem, and fundamental results from stability theory.
+As we will demonstrate in this paper, continuous logic provides a natural framework for classification theory in the sense of \cite{Shelah}.